-of P19.0 billion for 2024, marking a 21% decrease from P24.0 billion the previous year.
-Click here to access DMCI group's 2024 financial performance.
+DMCI Holdings reported a net income of P19.0 billion for 2024, marking a 21% decrease from P24.0 billion the previous year (click here to access DMC's 2024 financial performance).
 This decline was driven by weaker commodities and electricity prices, lower construction outputs, and a sluggish real estate market.